ENG517/Procedure/marshb/marsh-logic-add-effects-T3.md

 - The Audio FX is a grey box that is included within your track information window.
 Click on the Audio FX box.

 ![Audio FX Location](assets/images/screenshots/P3-t2.jpeg)
+> **Note:** *The audio track control panel contains many tools for processing a vocal track.
+Be sure to be precise when selecting from the control panel.*

 ### 3. Select the Vocal Effects You Want to Use
+- Click anywhere within the audio FX box.
-- When selected, the audio FX chain will open a drop down menu that includes all audio effects that Logic Pro offers.
+- When selected, the audio FX box will open a drop down menu that includes all audio effects that Logic Pro offers.
+- Select an effect from the drop down menu.

 ![List of Audio Effects](assets/images/screenshots/P3-t3.jpeg)

-- Select an effect from the drop down menu.
+>**Note:** *When other effects are already initiated, click below or above prior effects to insert new effects within the order you want them to be.*

 > **Note:** *If you wish to remove an effect from your track, select the effect and click "No Plug-in" to remove the effect.*
 # An Overview of Vocal Effects/Chains in Logic Pro